byteable-dev/terms/terms-and-conditions.md

 **Changes to This Terms and Conditions**

-I may update our Terms and Conditions from time to time.
+We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Terms and Conditions on this page.
+We will notify you of any changes by posting the new Terms and Conditions on this page.

 These terms and conditions are effective as of 2021-01-31

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at rasmus@byteable.dev.
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at rasmus@byteable.dev.